BS 9990 Compliance

 Air Release Valves

 Automatic air release valves are installed at the top of each vertical section to vent air when the riser is charged with water.
-This components is essential for safe testing and to prevent airlocks or corrosion
+This component is essential for safe testing and to prevent airlocks.

 Drain Valves